tiaratc/tiaratc/README.md

 ## ✍️ Random Dev Quote

-_"Kindness is the answer to darkness."_ – Someone on The Internet
+_"Kindness and good always win when the clock hits 0:00."_ – Someone on The Internet

 ---

 ## 🎵 Now Playing

 “Help!” – The Beatles 🎶

-“Stuck in a Loop” – Tiara’s Machine Learning Journey 🔄 “When will this code run without errors?” 😊
+“Stuck in a Loop” – Tiara’s Machine Learning Journey 🔄

+“When will this code run without errors?” 😊

 ---